 - When Michael leaves Jim in charge for the day, this is the same day where Andy learns that Angela has been cheating on him with Dwight.
 Jim quickly finds himself neck deep in this trope when they both challenge each other to a duel.

 - On How I Met Your Mother it turns out that Ted did all the shopping and owned everything useful in the apartment.
 When he moves out, Lily and Marshall are left without food, towels, or toilet paper, and get onto each other's nerves without him around to boot.

 - When J.D. initially moves out on Scrubs, Turk and Carla realize that he was the one who did almost everything around the apartment, such as doing laundry and fixing the air conditioner (although he broke said air conditioner too, to use fixing it as an excuse to stick around).
 They also notice that without JD as a mediator, they don't get along very well, leading them to realizetheir relationship is in trouble.

 - In The Thick of It, Malcolm is irreplaceable to the extent that his own enemies have to ask him back after getting him sacked.

 - The indispensable wife plot happened at least once on I Love Lucy.
 Ricky and Fred make a complete mess of the kitchen involving some bad math and a great amount of rice, while Lucy and Ethel... well, make a chocolate factory.

 - Possibly inverted later on after they moved out of the city.
-Lucy and Ethel want Ricky and Fred to build a barbeque in their yard, but Ricky and Fred have stalled.
+Lucy and Ethel want Ricky and Fred to build a barbecue in their yard, but Ricky and Fred have stalled.
 Ethel mentions that the easiest way she found to light a fire under Fred was to start doing it herself, and somehow mess up so he'll jump in and fix it.
-Sure enough, Lucy and Ethel start planning how they'll fix the barbeque themselves (badly,) and Ricky and Fred jump right in to finish it.
+Sure enough, Lucy and Ethel start planning how they'll fix the barbecue themselves (badly,) and Ricky and Fred jump right in to finish it.